jimcurtis/openwhisk-katacoda/2-knative-demo/05-releasing-traffic-splitting.md

 ``oc apply -f serving/012-service-traffic.yaml``{{execute}}

 The system will now evenly divide the traffic between the two deployed versions.
-Using Kiali, we can verify that the traffic to the new version is indeed not causing any errors.
+You can go over to your Monitoring on your OpenShift Web Console tab/window to veritfy things.

 Since we've now verified that the new version should indeed be rolled out completely, we can go ahead and move 100% of the traffic over.
 We do that by making "dumpy-00002" our current and only revision, and drop "dumpy-00001" completely.